dafni

 Data acquisition in the scanner

-fMRI data will be acquired in ~30min sessions (in small groups) on one of our 3T scanners.
+fMRI data will be was acquired in ~30min sessions (in small groups) on one of our 3T scanners.
 Have a look at the webpage for the 3T scanners on campus to learn a bit more about the machines.
 Up until last year we ran our experiments on the 3t Achieva, but the SPMIC has now decommisioned that machine to make space for the new, national 11.7T facility which is currently being planned in detail.

 Two important sets of things to consider: